 We understand what people get out of religions: a feeling of belonging, community, social support, hope, security, easy answers to the big questions of life: "god did it", "it's god's way","ours not to question the will of god" etc.

 We are not so happy with the word "tolerance" for two reasons:

 - It implies "put up with" rather than "accept as equal".

 - There are lots of things done in the name of religion that we don't think anyone should tolerate.

 So, yes, we do engage with religious people; we do sit on discussion panels with rabbis, imams, priests and vicars; we do attend "multi-faith" days in our local prison; we do take up invitations from university and other religious groups to speak to them.

-However, we are not sure how much good this does since most adults have closed minds, they have too much invested, emotionally and intellectually, in their beliefs to admit they may be wrong - though many of them (usually CofE) are happy to admit to having "doubts".
+However, we are not sure how much good this does since most adults have closed minds, they have too much invested, emotionally and intellectually, in their beliefs to engage in open-minded dialogue - though many of them (usually CofE, even Archbishops!) are happy to admit to having "doubts".

 Our time is better spent speaking to young people whose minds may not be so closed - we give them an opportunity to examine and question our world view so they can make a free and informed choice about what to believe.